 For example, mix the first layer of solid fertilizer, (remember - less is more) and place that in the tank.
 Then add as much as two additional layers of gravel with the finest granules on the top layer.
 Note that the additional layers do not contain fertilizer.
 Remember to slowly pour the water into a bowl or plate on the bottom when filling with water in order to avoid churning the fertilizer up.

 You also have to provide substrate at the proper depth for your aquarium plants.
 There are four groups of aquatic plants that can be classified by root type.

 - Plants that don't need sand but attach their roots to rocks or wood such as Anubias, Microsorium, and Bolbitis.

 - Plants with large rootstocks like Aponogeton and Nymphaea.

 - Plants with long stems like Hygrophila and Rotala that have shallow roots.

 - Plants like Cryptocoryne and Echinodorus that are deep-rooted.

 To give you an idea of the depth of the substrate, you must consider the type of aquarium plants you are going to use.
-The deep-rooted ones will, of course, require the most depth.
-If they are planted in substrate that is not deep enough, the roots will become entangled and the aquarium plants will suffer from a lack of nutrients.
+The deep-rooted ones will require the most depth.
+If they are planted in the substrate that is not deep enough, the roots will become entangled and the aquarium plants will suffer from a lack of nutrients.
 The deep-rooted plants need at least a 6 cm deep substrate (2 to 3 inches).

-If you are interested in doing a soil based substrate, get Ecology Of The Planted Aquarium by Diana Walstad; it is a complete book on how to plus some very scientific study on aquatic plants.
+If you are interested in doing a soil-based substrate, get Ecology Of The Planted Aquarium by Diana Walstad; it is a complete book on how to, plus some scientific study on aquatic plants.